 GALVESTON UNIVERSITY.
 W. L. McCalla, a Philadelphia Presbyterian minister, influenced the Texas Congress to charter Galveston University on January 30, 1841.
 Congress required that the institution avoid all religious and political influence but granted no lands for its support.
 Galveston University was to be a college of liberal arts with primary schools and academies for both sexes.
 The school opened in December 1840 with five students and increased to 100 students before the year's end.
 The citizens of Galveston published a broadside petition to incorporate the university and authorized McCalla to solicit and receive lands, money, books, and equipment for it.
 The petition stated that Galveston University should have the power to confer bachelor's, master's, medical, and law degrees.
 McCalla was the first president, but he soon went to England, then returned to Philadelphia to promote Texas.
 Ellbridge Wallbridge also served Galveston University as president.
 The university was still in operation as late as 1844, but it never gained more than local patronage.
 Ten years later a committee convened to discuss the subject of land and money formerly collected by the Texas Presbytery for Galveston University.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Kathleen Doherty, "GALVESTON UNIVERSITY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/kbg05.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Kathleen Doherty, "GALVESTON UNIVERSITY," accessed May 29, 2020, http://www.tshaonline.org/handbook/online/articles/kbg05.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.